 Since the analysis is based on data plotted against time, the first step is to plot the data and observe any patterns that might occur over time.

-Programming languages used
+Programming languages used for analyzing time series

 Among the many programming languages used for time series analysis and data science are:

 Flux, developed by InfluxData, is one of the newest open source programming languages purpose-built for time series analysis.
 A data scripting and query language, Flux makes it easy to see change across time.
 Traditionally, grouping, shaping, and performing mathematical operations across large dynamic time series datasets is cumbersome.
 Flux makes working with these datasets much more elegant.

 Flux is a powerful language for working with data and is available on top of InfluxData’s time series platform.
 It is unlocking exciting new time series use cases and allowing developers to work with data where it resides both within InfluxDB and other data sources such as MySQL, Google Bigtable, MariaDB, and Postgres.
 The InfluxData platform does the heavy lifting of collecting data, storing it, and providing computing power to analyze the data so software builders can focus on implementing solutions.

 Flux makes it easy to create and share a dashboard.
 Flux is meant to empower every query and visualization tool so that they may bring together related data sets to generate insights using a common, powerful and unified language.
 Providing a tool to flexibly merge together data sources and analyze them across time is one of Flux’s primary use cases.